NPLK13003U Advanced Analytical Chemistry - Sampling and Sample Preparation

 Learning Outcome

-This course enables the student to plan and perform sampling and sample preparation, including sampling strategy, determination of number of samples and sample size, sample selection, sampling techniques and tools, and methods for sample preparation for organic analytes, extraction, filtering, purification and pre-concentration including advanced methods like SPME, SBSE, PLE, SLE for common instrumental analytical methods.
+This course enables the student to plan and perform sampling and sample preparation, including sampling strategy, determination of number of samples and sample size, sample selection, sampling techniques and tools, and methods for sample preparation for organic analytes.
+The methods include extraction, filtering, purification and pre-concentration such as SPME, SBSE, PLE, SLE for common instrumental analytical methods.

 Knowledge: